 Discs can be the cause of pain in the initial acute phase of an injury.
 This often occurs in the presence of a relatively normally hydrated disc that has more motion than a degenerated disc.
 (2) It’s felt that the ring around the perimeter of the disc is partially torn and there’s an irritation of the nerve fibers in the ring that can be quite uncomfortable.
 Before my first back operation, I would experience severe episodic bouts of low back pain.
 After the rupture of my L5-S1 disc relieved the internal pressure on the pain fibers in the ring, my back pain disappeared.

-There are hundreds of thousands of spine fusions being performed annually in the US on degenerated discs for back pain.
+There are hundreds of thousands of spine fusions being performed annually in the US on degenerated discs for axial pain.
 The results are predictably poor and people are often worse.
-Be careful.
+(4, 5) Be careful.
 A spine fusion is a major intervention.
 You might be making the decision to have surgery performed on a structure that is completely normal for your age.
 How can that possibly be a good idea?
 Challenge your surgeon.